 Since 2007, in response to the demand for massive transformation of the Alibaba e-commerce platform to a distributed architecture, Alibaba has developed the distributed service frameworks HSF (High Speed Service Framework) and Dubbo.

 Dubbo is a distributed service framework that provides high-performance and transparent RPC remote service calls.
 Dubbo is the core framework of Alibaba’s SOA service governance solution.
 Each day, over 2,000 services support over 3 billion access requests.

-Built on a high-performance network communication framework, HSF is a distributed service framework for enterprise Internet architectures, providing various proven features such as service publishing, registration, calling, routing, authentication, rate limiting and throttling, service degradation, and distributed tracing.
+Built on a high-performance network communication framework, HSF is a distributed service framework for enterprise-level Internet architectures, providing various proven features such as service publishing, registration, calling, routing, authentication, service throttling, service degradation, and distributed tracing.

-HSF is designed to ensure the reliability and security of every distributed call.Strict authentication is implemented in every phase, from service registration and subscription to service call.
+The high-speed service framework (HSF) is designed to ensure the reliability and security of each distributed service call.Strict authentication is implemented in every phase, from service registration and subscription to service call.

 EDAS EagleEye provides analysis of every service call, message sending, and database access occurred within the distributed system to help you identify system bottlenecks and risks precisely.